What is Water Filtration?

 Water Filtration Methods

 Water filtration can be done in several ways with advantages and disadvantages.
+However, water filtration problems may arise depending on the method used, such as clogging in mechanical filters or excessive water waste in reverse osmosis systems.
 Here’s a look at some of the most common ones:

 - Mechanical Filtration: This method involves using a physical barrier, such as a mesh filter or a ceramic filter, to capture particles such as sand, dirt and sediment.
 It is just a solution that sounds quite cliché, yet it enhances water clarity.